Over the past week, news of the TerraUSD (UST) stablecoin becoming un-pegged from the U.S. dollar has reverberated throughout the crypto world.

 If the market was to go up before the dealership converted to U.S. dollars, then they might have stood to profit more than originally thought.
 However, that’s not been the case just yet-as of May 20, Bitcoin hasn’t returned to its May 5 valuation.
 Of course, that doesn’t mean it won’t.
 But if your dealership needs the cash, how long can it wait?

 Clearly, this instability as a medium of exchange presents a problem for widespread crypto adoption.
 Stablecoins aim to solve for crypto’s volatility by maintaining a set value, often $1 USD.

 Essentially, the purpose of stablecoins is to facilitate the usage of cryptocurrency as a medium of exchange.
 Cryptocurrencies like Bitcoin and Ether can be quickly converted into stablecoins to later be converted into another crypto or fiat currency-while in theory holding a constant value.

 How stablecoins accomplish this, though, varies considerably.
 There are four types of stablecoins:

 1. Fiat-Backed Stablecoins

-The most common type of stablecoins, these are collateralized by traditional currencies, often the U.S. dollar, which has long played the role of global reserve currency.
+The most common type of stablecoins, these are collateralized by traditional currencies.
+Often this is the U.S. dollar, which has long played the role of global reserve currency.
 That means that for every $1 in stablecoin created, there should be $1 in USD, euros, or whatever fiat currency the stablecoin is backed by, in its treasury.
-Likewise, for every $1 taken out, one stablecoin is burned to maintain balance.
+Likewise, for every $1 taken out, one stablecoin is “burned” to maintain balance.